larkov/Ueberischt-SpotTheStationWidget/Readme.md

-# Spot the station Übersicht Widget
+# Spot The Station Übersicht Widget
+Shows when the ISS is visible over a specific location the next time.
+Widget updates every 92 minutes which is the round trip time for ISS around the earth.

 ![Screenshot](screenshot-widget.png)